← Previous

 Next →

 the relay at Caberet Rouge dugout (in arras alley) carrying full pack, overcoat, three blankets 24 hours rations & a sack of rations about a mile & a half thro a narrow trench deep with mud (Caberet Trench) I leave Hospital corner last & land at the relay with Bob Beecher last, plastered with mud.
 I am on No 1 squad, but No 2 has gone up because I was not there Tuesday Mar 6.
 Cleaning duckboards of trench outside our dugout. leave relay at 5.30 PM. for the R.A.P.
-The R.A.P is on the to side of Vimy R. close in behind our line & near the Stokes guns position we go thro 130 trench to get there & then thro death valley, Walking case at 7.30.
+The R.A.P is on the top side of Vimy R. close in behind our line & near the Stokes guns position we go thro 130 trench to get there & then thro death valley, Walking case at 7.30.
 Stretcher case at 10 PM. take him down the face of the ridge, no path but backup shell holes, very dark night, I am on tail end & slide on my rump in the mud, Oh you telephone wires. carry overland along foot of